klfurtado/2024_Cdiff_Mucus_Paper/20240120_RNASeq_Scripts_Paper.md

 ### 2b.
 Test effectiveness of trimming using FASTQC
 Use scripts similar to those step 1 to check.

-## 3. Create an environment for running Fastq_screen and FLASH2.
+## 3. Create an environment for running Fastq_screen.

 ```
 module load anaconda